-Mercury is also used in computers, specifically flat screen monitors.
+Mercury is also used in computers, precisely flat-screen monitors.
 And exposure to it at high levels leads to death.
 It also leads to memory loss and muscle impairment upon consumption.

 Sulfur is another dangerous component.
-It’s used in lead acid batteries, and it creates corrosives when released in the environment.
+It’s used in lead-acid batteries, and it creates corrosives when released into the environment.

 It can react to form sulfuric acid (and sometimes) sulfur dioxide.
 Not only are both dangerous chemicals to handle, but they also pollute the environment!